Course description

 Learning outcomes of the course

-The general goal is to enable students to address cultural issues related to the planetary environmental crisis from a theoretical and practical perspective in a largely autonomous manner and to read the Venetian text.
+The general goal of this course is to enable students to address cultural issues related to the environmental crisis from both theoretical and practical perspectives, with a high degree of autonomy, and to interpret the material and cultural texts of Venice.

 Teaching and evaluation method